-Friday, November 9, 2012 - Article by: Fred Bohman - Directors Financial Group -
+Friday, November 9, 2012 - Article by: Fred Bohman - Pacific One Lending -

 The big event this week was the election on Tuesday.
 On Monday the market were quiet, but on Tuesday we saw a spike in interest rates on rumors that Romney was going to win the election.
 On Wednesday after it was confirmed that Obama won we saw a drop in rates that cancelled out Tuesday spike and then some.
 There are two factors that caused this drop.
 First, since Obama does not want to extend the Bush capital gains tax cuts that are set to expire at the end of the year, many investors in the stock market are selling off in order to take their gains now at a lower tax rate.
 Whenever money flows out of the stock market it usually flows into bonds thus driving rates down.
 Second, Obama is seen as more likely to support the continued quantitative easing which is also keeping interest rates low.